Ashraf W. Rizk, Chairman

-Barbara C. Teele was married to the late Thurston F. Teele, Chemonics' founder, and has been with the company for 27 years.
-An educator by profession, her experience also includes working for one of the national political parties and serving as director of a public affairs program for the American College of Nuclear Physicians.
-Over the last 15 years, she traveled to many countries as a representative of Chemonics and hosted many social events for visiting international dignitaries in the United States.
+Barbara C. Teele was married to the late Thurston F. Teele, Chemonics' founder, and has been with the company for 33 years.
+An educator by profession, her experience includes serving as executive director to the co-chairman of one of the national political parties and as director of the public affairs program for the American College of Nuclear Physicians.
+She has travelled to more than 10 countries as a representative of Chemonics, and hosted many social events for visiting international dignitaries in the United States.

 Dov S. Zakheim, Board Member

-The Honorable Dov S. Zakheim is a Senior Advisor at the Center for Strategic and International Studies and Senior Fellow at the CNA Corporation.
-The former Under Secretary of Defense (Comptroller) and Chief Financial Officer for the Department of Defense (DoD), Dr. Zakheim developed and managed Departments budgets, negotiated five major defense agreements with U.S. allies and partners, and served as a principle advisor to the Secretary of Defense.
-He also served as the DoD’s coordinator of civilian programs in Afghanistan.
-Dr. Zakheim is currently serving as the Vice Chairman of both the Center for the National Interest and the Foreign Policy Research Institute, as well as being a board member of Search for Common Ground.
-He is a member of the Council on Foreign Relations; the International Institute for Strategic Studies, and Chatham House/The Royal Institute of International Affairs and a Fellow of the Royal Swedish Academy of War Sciences.
+The Honorable Dov S. Zakheim is a senior advisor at the Center for Strategic and International Studies and senior fellow at the CNA Corporation.
+As the former undersecretary of defense (comptroller) and chief financial officer for the Department of Defense (DOD), Dr. Zakheim developed and managed department budgets, negotiated five major defense agreements with U.S. allies and partners, and served as a principal advisor to the secretary of defense.
+He also served as DOD’s coordinator of civilian programs in Afghanistan.
+Dr. Zakheim is currently serving as the vice chairman of both the Center for the National Interest and the Foreign Policy Research Institute, as well as being a member of the DOD’s Defense Business Board and the Chief of Naval Operations Executive Panel.
+He is a member of the Council on Foreign Relations, the International Institute for Strategic Studies, and Chatham House/The Royal Institute of International Affairs; and is a fellow of the Royal Swedish Academy of War Sciences.
 Dr. Zakheim holds a doctorate in economics and politics from St. Antony’s College, University of Oxford, where he held three graduate and post-graduate fellowships.